quincy/wordsearch/README.md

 wordsearch
 ==========
-A simple Web app to do regular expression searches on a dictioary file.
+A simple Web app to do regular expression searches on a dictionary file.

 The dictionary file is expected to be a file named "words" in your home directory.